vitamino/gattica/README.md

 Version history
 ---------------
+### 1.3.1 & 1.3.2
+  * Always use high precision for sampled data + fix the export to CSV method.

 ### 1.3
   * Finally move the reporting API part to the new V3 API so you're able to retrieve the data.